Patreon button Steam curated reviews Discord button Facebook button Twitter button

 Stardew Valley (Switch) review

 This is a light-hearted farming simulator in which you assume the role of the grandchild of a man who gives you the deed to his farm in Stardew Valley, should you ever tire of the corporate ladder climb.
 As this is what we're here for, it's a good thing you do.
-The beauty of this game, and its most distinctive trait, is how it untethers you almost wholly from responsibility not of your own choosing.
+The beauty of this game, and its most distinctive trait, is how it untethers you almost wholly from responsibility, not of your own choosing.
 Even the difficulty curve is of your own making.

-The best way to generate gold quickly in Stardew Valley is to have machines closely grouped together and near their associated producers.
-In other words, keep a shed by the barn packed full of milk machines so you don't have far to travel when collecting their milk on a daily basis.
+Time management is a central mechanic of Stardew Valley, and you decide just what you want to invest your time in and how you earn gold.
+Here's a hint: A solid way to generate gold quickly in Stardew Valley is to have machines closely grouped together and near their associated producers.
+In other words, keep a shed by the barn packed full of milk machines, so you don't have far to travel when collecting their milk on a daily basis.
 This holds true for fishing and farming as well.
 Most farms have their plant produce on the East side of their land just because the collection box is on that side.
-It's all about proximity, because it can take up to thirty in game minutes to walk across your farm.
-Or an hour to traverse the distance to the blacksmith.
+It's all about proximity because it can take up to thirty in-game minutes to walk across your farm.
+Or an hour to traverse the distance to the blacksmith until [spoilers].

-Time management is a central mechanic of Stardew Valley, and you decide just what you want to invest your time in, and how you earn gold.
-Along with your social and romantic options, the choice is yours.
-You can romance anyone who is single, and befriend everyone else.
-Beware gift giving when married though, because divorce is a mechanic that exists here.
-These self-made story elements parallel flawlessly with a through-line plot that can be triggered by any number of interactions, but be sure to keep an eye on the low cost competition: Joja Mart and its impact on the struggling little valley town is something you may want to reckon with.
+The social and romantic options of this game belie a surprisingly insightful and layered story that raises some interesting narrative questions.
+As with farming, the choice is yours, and you can see your list of available suitors and the affection level you've achieved with them.
+Beware gift-giving when married, though, because divorce can happen.
+These self-made story elements parallel flawlessly with a through-line plot that can be triggered by any number of interactions, but be sure to keep an eye on the low-cost competition: Joja Mart and its impact on the struggling little valley town is something you may want to reckon with.

 If you enjoy Simon Woodington's work, please consider showing your appreciation by sharing and/or with a tip via PayPal, Ko-Fi, or Patreon.
 Your support would mean a lot to them!